-Mental health professionals are also involved in the role of Coaches or Case Managers, guiding and supporting divorcing spouses to manage anxiety, conflict and other normal, divorce-related emotions so that communication can remain effective and respectful throughout the process.
+Mental health professionals are involved in the role of Coaches or Case Managers, guiding and supporting divorcing spouses to manage anxiety, conflict and other normal, divorce-related emotions so communication can remain effective and respectful throughout the process.

 Interested in learning more about Collaborative Divorce?
 Contact Alisa Peskin-Shepherd!